What To Do When You Are Feeling Lonely, Lost And Depressed

-Here are four tips for how to deal with loneliness in a relationship:
+Here are four tips on how to deal with loneliness in a relationship:

 - Reconnect over good memories.
 No matter what things are like now, there was a time when you and your spouse were happy.
 You can heal some of the loneliness in a marriage by revisiting those better times.
 Trade favorite stories, look through photo albums or listen to the songs from your early dates.